-In short, the smaller the security camera lens focal length number is, the wider area you can see but in lesser details; the bigger the focal length, the further you can see, but with narrower viewing angle.
+In short, the shorter the security camera lens focal length is, the wider area you can see but with fewer details; the longer the focal length, the further you can see but with a narrower viewing angle.

-What might be confusing, however, is that a lower number of f-stops represents a wider aperture.
-Say, f1.4 is a large aperture and allows for more light to pass into the camera.
+One thing to keep in mind is that a lower number of F-stops represents a wider aperture.
+For example, F1.4 is a large aperture and allows for more light to pass into the camera.

-The aperture is a significant term for security camera lens because it can affect the camera’s depth of field — the distance between the nearest and farthest objects in a scene that appear sharp in an image.
+The aperture is a significant term for security camera lenses because it can affect the camera’s depth of field — the distance between the nearest and farthest objects in a scene that appears sharp in an image.

-Hint: You can control how much of a scene is in focus by adjusting the security camera lens aperture.
-A wide aperture will make objects in front of you well focused but the background blurry.
-Whereas a small aperture will lead to everything captured in focus.
+Hint: Some security cameras allow you to control how much of a scene is in focus by adjusting the security camera lens aperture.
+A wide aperture will make objects in front of you well-focused but the background blurry.
+Whereas a small aperture will lead to everything being captured in focus.

-The iris controls how much light comes through the lenses’ aperture.
+The iris controls how much light comes through a lens's aperture.
 When the iris creates a large opening, more light can pass through.

 However, it is not the case that the wider the iris, the better images you can get.
-Too much light can wash out your video and you little light makes the scene dark.
+Too much light can wash out your video and little light will make the scene dark.

 So it is vital to pick up a suitable iris type for your purpose.
-The fixed and manual iris lenses are typically used for indoor environment where the light stays consistent, such as an office, school or shop.
+The fixed and manual iris lenses are typically used for an indoor environment where the light stays consistent, such as an office, school, or shop.

-Hint: Think about where you are going to position the security cameras before diving into the security cameras lens purchase.
-Indoor or outdoor?
-That will influence the final iris types you pick up.
+Thus, it's important to think about where you are going to position the security cameras before investing in the security cameras.
+The indoor or outdoor position will influence the final iris types you pick up.

 4. Camera Format

-Generally speaking, the smaller the camera format is, the narrower the security camera lens field of view is.
+Generally speaking, the smaller the image sensor is, the narrower the security camera's field of view is.
 For example, a 2/3” image sensor will see wider than a 1/3” one.

 That’s the format size of security cameras we are talking about.
 For lens format size, note that the lenses’ image format, say “2/3 inch image format”, is the maximum size it will allow.

-Hint: Remember to double check the format size of both security cameras and lens and follow the rule above to get great shot.
+Remember to double-check the format size of both security cameras and lenses and follow the rule above to get a great shot.

 5. C or CS Mount

-C and CS mount are two available options when it comes to security camera lens mount, whose main differences lie in the distance from the image sensor to the lens.
+C and CS mount are two available options when it comes to mounting a lens to a CCTV security camera.
+Their main differences lie in the distance from the image sensor to the lens.